Using machine learning to detect pedestrian locomotion from sensor-based data

 College of Computer Studies

-The integration of low cost micro-electro-mechanical (MEM) sensors into smart phones have made inertial navigation systems possible for ubiquitous use.
+The integration of low cost microelectromagnetic (MEM) sensors into smart phones have made inertial navigation systems (INS) possible for ubiquitous use.
 Many research studies developed algorithms to detect a user's steps, and to calculate a user's stride to know the position displacement of the user.
 Subsequent research have already integrated the phone's heading to map out the user's movement across a physical area.
 These research, however, have not taken into account negative pedestrian locomotion, wherein the user is moving but is not exhibiting any position displacement.
+Current INSs are not suited to handle negative pedestrian locomotion movements, and this leads them to consider false steps as real steps.
+As the INS's modules depend heavily on the outputs of the other modules, a cascading error would most likely occur.
 This research aims to solve this problem by collecting positive and negative pedestrian locomotion with data from phone-embedded sensors positioned in the research subject's front pocket.
-Using these data, a model will be built to classify negative pedestrian locomotion from positive ones.
+Using these data, a model will be built to classify negative pedestrian locomotion from positive ones, and to eventually improve the INS's accuracy overall.